chilledsnake/jobs_rest_sam/README.md

 DynamoDB is a fully managed NoSQL database service provided by Amazon Web Services.
 It offers fast and predictable performance with seamless scalability.
 The API uses DynamoDB to store job data.

 * This repository does not contain local DynamoDB setup, if You want to run locally, you need to setup local DynamoDB instance.
-* For pytest setup, I use `moto` library to mock DynamoDB locally.
+* For pytest setup, I use `aiomoto` library to mock DynamoDB locally.

 ## Project Structure